Website icon Xpert.Digital

 Value: 699ffb1c-4bfb-483f-bde1-22cfa0b59c6c

-Purpose: The cookie is used to maintain a Hotjar user ID that is unique to the website in the browser.
+Purpose: This cookie is used to maintain a Hotjar user ID that is unique to the website in the browser.
+This allows user behavior to be attributed to the same user ID on subsequent visits.

 Name: _hjMinimizedPolls